Meredith Gwynne Evans

 Meredith Gwynne Evans, FRS (2 December 1904 – 25 December 1952) was a British physical chemist who made important contributions to the theory of chemical reaction rates and reaction mechanisms.
-Together with Henry Eyring and Michael Polanyi, Meredith Gwynne Evans is one of the founders of the transition state theory.
+Together with Henry Eyring and Michael Polanyi, Evans is one of the founders of the transition state theory.

 Early life and education

-Meredith Gwynne Evans was born in Atherton, a suburb of Manchester, on 2 December 1904 and the son of Frederick George Evans, an elementary schoolmaster from Pembrokeshire, Wales, and his wife, Margaretta Eleanora Williams.
+Meredith Gwynne Evans was born in Atherton, Lancashire, on 2 December 1904 and the son of Frederick George Evans, an elementary schoolmaster from Pembrokeshire, Wales, and his wife, Margaretta Eleanora Williams.
 He was the eldest son in a family of three sons and one daughter.

 Evans attended the elementary school where his father was Headmaster, won a County Scholarship to Leigh Grammar School, and was educated at the University of Manchester.

 One of MG's brothers, AG Evans, worked with him and later took the chair of chemistry at University College Cardiff, beating off the challenge of E. A. Moelwyn-Hughes.
 His other brother, David, was a microbiologist who worked on vaccines.